adaptive-innovations/aii-workshop-sessions/001.01 - Introduction to Programming/001.09 - Session 09/Session 09.md

 ## Review Challenges
 Session 01 Review
 - Use an operator to multiply two user input numbers and print the result.
-- Contatenate two user input strings and print the result.
+- Concatenate two user input strings and print the result.

 Session 02 Review
 - Create a variable with a value, then print it's type.